htorodriguez/grainsize_measure/README.md

 For example in geology, the grain size is used to study the [flow of sediments in river beds](https://onlinelibrary.wiley.com/doi/abs/10.1002/(SICI)1096-9837(199804)23:4%3C345::AID-ESP850%3E3.0.CO;2-B?casa_token=UIcTFPtknAoAAAAA:KBH3_aXOdTmNBRC-7JEqlXBEp0doUwJIJVG4xQbGPDBnkGCyZozqg6xxJBOSWff2bm6U47S6IXZBSw)

-In metallurgy, and more generally in material sciences, the grain size distribution of a material will determine their [mechanical properties](https://escholarship.org/content/qt88g8n6f8/qt88g8n6f8.pdf), as is typical in steel and their electrical and optical properties, as is typical in semiconductors such as [silicon](https://www.sciencedirect.com/science/article/abs/pii/S1369800111000886) and [compound semiconductors](https://www.sciencedirect.com/science/article/abs/pii/S1359645413002784)
+In material sciences the grain size distribution of a material will determine their [mechanical properties](https://escholarship.org/content/qt88g8n6f8/qt88g8n6f8.pdf), as is typical in steel and their electrical and optical properties, as is typical in semiconductors such as [silicon](https://www.sciencedirect.com/science/article/abs/pii/S1369800111000886) and [compound semiconductors](https://www.sciencedirect.com/science/article/abs/pii/S1359645413002784)

 To determine the size and number of grains per unit volume, usually a determination of this distribution in a 2D image is sufficient if a sensible assumption can be made about the 3D geometry (spherical, columnar, etc.).
 These 2D images can come from an optical, electronic or any other type of microscope, or from a simple "every-day" digital camera.

-Counting and measuring mean sizes of repetitive objects within an image is a technical and in a sense economical problem that is adressed by this package.
-In the following instead of calling them "grains" they will be called "clusters" since in the general case they do not necesarilly have to be grains.
+Counting and measuring objects within an image is a technical and in a sense economical problem that is adressed by this package.

 ## Problem Statement

 Several companies offer software that can measure automatically or semi-automatically cluster sizes and distributions.
-However they are often limited to the images produced by their metrology equipment, and they are in most cases not free of cost.
+However they are often limited to the images produced by their metrology equipment, and in most cases they are not free.
 For Example [Lanoptik](https://www.lanoptik.com/microscope-software-iworks-fg)

-Other quite robust and popular image analysis tools like [ImageJ](https://imagej.net/Welcome/), do not offer to my best knowledge an "operator-free" method to achieve this and be able to measure automatically thousands of images that have different lighting and varying types of clusters.
+Other robust and popular image analysis tools like [ImageJ](https://imagej.net/Welcome/), do not offer to my best knowledge an "operator-free" method to achieve this and be able to measure automatically several images with one command.
 The problem at hand is to offer a simple class, free of cost, that can count how many clusters (or any self-similar object) are present within in an image and measure their average size.
-This should work "operator-free" and can be trained to increase the accuracy of the prediction using a fit function.
+The class is "operator-free" and can be trained to increase the accuracy of the prediction using a fit function.

 Therefore the class Count_Measure_Objects offers 3 main methods